mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 {{% /alert %}}

 {{% alert color="info" %}}
-If alterations are made to both the data type and its corresponding value in the mpr file, those modifications will be reflected in the portal.
-However, if only the value is changed without altering the data type, the update will not appear in the portal; only modifications to the data type will be reflected.
+If you change the data type and value in the .mpr file, the changes are visible in the Portal.
+Changes that only affect the data value without altering the data type are not visible in the Portal.
 {{% /alert %}}

 ### 5.3 Network Tab